MatteoLiotta/Tumor-Segmentation-Project/README.md

 Considering that models are trained on different losses, results are different.
 Results are accessed with different metrics over the training set (20% dataset).

-The vision transformer is the one that maximixes on the metricd side.
+The vision transformer is the best one from the metrics side.

 On the proposed presentation PowerPoint you can also recover different model prediction evolution over the training on a fixed image, in order to see the model convergence towards the real tumoral region.

 Lastly, a consideration over model parameter number is made, making it visible as

-* All U-net models (since they have same architecture) have approximatively 1.8 M parameters
+* All U-net models (since they have same architecture) have approximatively $1.8 M$ parameters

-* The SETR model have approximatively 2.5 M parameters
+* The SETR model have approximatively $2.5 M$ parameters

-* The SETR model with an approprate large dimension parameter choice would have approximatively 203 M parameters, which is clearly impossible to train on the hardware considered above.
+* The SETR model with an appropriate large dimension parameter choice would have approximatively $203 M$ parameters, which is clearly impossible to train on the hardware considered above.